polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 * https://api.yourdomain.com/magic/system/ping
 * https://magic.yourdomain.com

-Only when both of the above URLs returns success, and/or your Magic dashboard frontend, proceed with the rest of this guide.
+Only when both of the above URLs returns success, and/or returns your Magic dashboard frontend, proceed with the rest of this guide.
 The above `docker-compose up -d` command will start 5 docker containers.

 * `nginx-proxy` - The nGinx proxy that internally routes requests to either your backend or your frontend